rachellombardi/tutorial-error101/README.md

 	condor_qedit JOB-ID Requirements 'Requirements = (Memory >= 512)'

-## condor_ssh_to_job
-This command allows you to `ssh` to the compute node where the job is running.
-After running `condor_ssh_to_job`, you will be connected to the remote system, and you will be able to use normal shell commands to investigate your job.

-	condor_ssh_to_job JOB-ID

 ## Held jobs and condor_release

 Occasionally, a job can fail in various ways and go into "Held"